-CaniSource Dog Food receives the Advisor’s second-highest rating of four stars.
+CaniSource Grand Cru Dog Food receives the Advisor’s top rating of 5 stars.

 Dehydrated Dog Food

 Estimated Dry Matter Nutrient Content